OligoScan: Measuring minerals and heavy metals at the cellular level

 Why measure at the cellular level?

-This means your blood values can appear normal while deficiencies exist at the cellular level.
+This means your blood values can look normal while deficiencies exist at the cellular level.
 The OligoScan bridges this gap by measuring directly at the tissue level.
 This provides a more accurate picture of:

 - Actual mineral stores in your tissues